Root Rot Treatment: 7 Steps to Save a Dying Plant Fast

 2. Don’t share drainage water.
 Water that drains from one plant can spread pathogens to another.

-Correct houseplant setup with terracotta pot drainage holes and saucer for preventing root rot
+Correct houseplant setup with a terracotta pot, drainage holes and saucer to prevent root rot

 Frequently Asked Questions About Root Rot